1000nettles/hey-wait/README.md

 * No rotation allowed on Hey, Wait! tiles
 * Updating a Hey, Wait!
 Tile's reaction animation without refreshing the Scene will show the old reaction to players
+* Chat macros executed will always be from the GM's name, not the token who triggered the tile

 ## Future Planned Features :crystal_ball: